nithiin7/persona/README.md

 This fork is maintained for **personal use only**.
 It is not intended for public distribution or commercial use.

+## 🔄 Changes in This Fork

+This fork includes several key modifications from the original ResumeLM:

+- **🚫 Stripe Removed** - Complete removal of payment/subscription system.
+All users have full access to all features by default (no payment walls)
+- **🎨 New Resume Designs** - Enhanced resume templates and styling with modern, professional layouts
+- **🏷️ Rebranded to Persona** - Complete rebranding from "ResumeLM" to "Persona" across the entire application
+- **✨ Simplified Setup** - No payment processing required, making it easier to deploy for personal use

 ## ✨ Features

 - 🤖 AI-Powered Resume Assistant with real-time feedback